Telefonica/mistica-ios/Mistica/Source/Components/CheckBox/README.md

 }
 ```

 or using the target-action pattern of UIControl.
-RadioButton only send actions for `UIControl.Event.valueChanged`,
+CheckBox only send actions for `UIControl.Event.valueChanged`,

 ```swift
 checkBox.addTarget(self, action: #selector(checkBoxTapped), for: .valueChanged)